-Hey, hey, I was with you with on the health and martial topics, but reprograms the body?
+The way that standing meditation positively improves our health can largely be thought of as reprogramming the body.
+“Hey, hey,” I hear you saying.
+“I was with you with on the physical and martial topics, but reprogramming the body?”
 Getting all mystic are we?
 I have to admit that I was slow to accept this “grand” assertion until I started getting physiological feedback that I couldn’t explain and heard the same explanation from two different sources.

 Here is Wang Xiangzhai in his explanation of Zhan Zhuang.

 “Yangshengzhuang (health nourishing postures) is a form of cultivating health, kind of basic exercises of internal training.
 Because the postures and movements conform with physiology of human body, nervous system is resting and is being positively regulated, and at the same time body is trained, the goal of cultivating health and healing can be achieved (it has been proved in practice already).”

 Here is Chen Youze, paraphrased from a lecture on the benefits of standing and tai chi over physical exercise.